spectrocloud/librarium/docs/docs-content/vertex/install-palette-vertex/airgap/checklist.md

 - [ ] Set the required environment variables for the airgap setup binary.
 The values are different depending on what type of OCI registry you use.

-- [ ] Started the airgap setup binary and verified the setup completed successfully
+- [ ] Started the airgap setup binary and verified the setup completed successfully.

 - [ ] Reviewed the list of pack binaries to download and upload to your OCI registry.